Diogo-Merelles/Theater-Tinder/README.md

 # Theater-Tinder 🎬

-Movie Match App is a simple yet powerful application that lets users search for their favorite movies, view details, and categorize them.
+Theater-Tinder App is a simple yet powerful application that lets users search for their favorite movies, view details, and categorize them.
 Inspired by Tinder, users can swipe left to add a movie to their favorites or swipe right to add it to the "Wall of Shame".
 It's an exciting and interactive way to manage and discover movies!

 ## Features